 How To Make Gluten-Free Dubai Chocolate

-Melt chocolate– In a small bowl, add the chocolate chips and oil and microwave in 30-second increments until the chips have melted.
+Melt chocolate: In a small bowl, add the chocolate chips and oil, then microwave in 30-second increments until the chips have melted.
 This usually takes a minute in my microwave.
 Next, line your molds with one layer of melted chocolate.
 Use a pastry brush or the back of a spoon.
 Freeze while you prepare the filling.

 Make the filling– Crush the chex cereal into smaller pieces (not too fine).
 I usually add them to a zip-top bag and crush them with a rolling pin or my hands.
 Then, add the crushed chex, pistachio butter, maple syrup, and tahini to a small bowl and mix until combined.
-You can optionally pan-fry the chex cereal in butter but I didn’t find much difference so I don’t do it.
-The chex cereal comes toasted, saving us a step and added calories.
+You can optionally pan-fry the chex cereal in butter, but I didn’t find much difference, so I don’t do it.
+The chex cereal comes toasted, saving us a step and adding calories.
 Yay!

 Allow to set– Add the filling to the chocolate-lined molds, then pour more melted chocolate over the top.
 Use a pastry brush or the back of a spoon to spread and smooth the chocolate evenly.
 Place them back in the freezer for 20 minutes to set.